 Change the soft furnishings.

 I recall when I first joined a local selling group I was puzzled by the number of people selling entire sets of – insert colour – cushions, throws, rugs and so on.
-I confess that I used to change the soft furnishings in my university room to freshen it up, but I soon cottoned on that this could be done on a much grander scale.
+I used to change the soft furnishings in my university room on a regular basis to freshen it up, but I soon realised that this could be done on a much grander scale.
 And with everyone seemingly doing it you can probably pick up a new set of soft furnishings in whichever colour you are searching for from a local selling group too.

 Add personal touches.